milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-docker.md

 ## Stop Milvus

-To stop Milvus cluster, run <code> $ sudo docker-compose down</code>.
+To stop Milvus cluster, run <code>$ sudo docker-compose down</code>.

-To delete data after stopping Milvus, run <code> $ sudo rm -rf  volumes</code>.
+To delete data after stopping Milvus, run <code>$ sudo rm -rf  volumes</code>.

 ## What's next

-Having installed Milvus, You can:
+Having installed Milvus, you can:

 - Check [Hello Milvus](example_code.md) to run an example code with different SDKs to see what Milvus can do.